 I believe that my unique journey has equipped me to work effectively with a broad range of people and ages.
 After eight years in construction and twelve years as an educator, I attended The Seattle School of Theology and Psychology and received my Master of Arts in Counseling Psychology in 2012.
-This degree was conferred on me after successful completion of my internship at Atlantic Street Center, a social service agency in the Rainier Valley that specializes in working with families of color in poverty.
+This degree was conferred on me after successful completion of my internship at Atlantic Street Center, a social service agency in the Rainier Valley that specializes in working with families of color.

-After graduation, I continued to work at Atlantic Street Center for the next two years, working with children, adolescents, and their families, primarily in the school setting, addressing issues of trauma, depression, anxiety, and ADHD.
+After graduation, I continued to work at Atlantic Street Center for the next two years, working with children, adolescents, and their families, primarily in the school setting, addressing issues of trauma, depression, and anxiety.
 Simultaneously, I had the privilege of working at The Seattle School facilitating small group and individual interpersonal development for graduate students in the Counseling Practicum program.
 Consequently, I am experienced working with children, adolescents, and adults.

 I am a Licensed Mental Health Counselor in the state of Washington (Lic#LH60525325).

 My approach to therapy is primarily within the relational psychotherapy model, although I am able to access an eclectic array of therapeutic tools from other theories that may be appropriate at times.
 I believe that the driving force in our life is towards relationship.
 Consequently the way we function in the world has grown out of our childhood attempts to remain connected with our parents or caregivers.
 While these strategies may have worked within that context, we often find that the same strategies carried through life become obstacles to healthy relating.